 e.
 Use of the University logo as a subsidiary logo

 When the University is a sponsor or supporter to be credited in a publication or on web pages produced by another organisation, the University logo may be used in a subsidiary position in accordance with conditions set out in the visual identity design guidelines.

 The University of Leicester's heraldic crest should only ever be used for:

 - Ceremonial occasions

 The heraldic creature on the crest if a griffin, derived from the coat of arms of Thomas Fielding Johnson.

-Frutiger is our sans serif font and Adobe Garamond is our serif font.
+Frutiger is our sans serif font and Times is our serif font.
 These are classic typefaces that can be used creatively by designers.

 Frutiger has the variety of weights that designers need to work with but it is not a Microsoft font.
 Calibri or Trebuchet are Microsoft fonts which look very similar to Frutiger and can be used by people creating letters and forms.